-- Standard K-Frame: Up to 192 inputs and 96 outputs in modules of 32 in and 16 out.
+- Standard K-Frame: Up to 192 inputs and 96 outputs.
 Up to 9 MEs, 18 MEs in split mode.
-Up to 16 DPMs, accessed as either iDPM or eDPM at user's discretion. - Compact K-Frame: Up to 80 inputs and 48 outputs in modules of 32 in and 16 out.
+Up to 16 DPMs, accessed as either iDPM or eDPM at user's discretion. - Compact K-Frame: Up to 80 inputs and 48 outputs.
 Up to 5 MEs, 10 MEs in split mode.
-Up to 8 DPMs, accessed as either iDPM or eDPM at user's discretion. - Fully digital 10-bit 4:2:2 video switcher including 1080p level A or B support. - Six keyers in every full ME, including Chroma Key and two frame stores per keyer.
+Up to 8 DPMs, accessed as either iDPM or eDPM at user's discretion. - Modular I/O: Optional modules for format conversion, or in bypass mode provides four inputs and outputs per module.
+Standard K-Frame supports up to eight modules, Compact K-Frame supports up to four modules.

-- The Controller ME has a full complement of 6 keyers with Chroma Key. - RGB color correction on ME buses and aux bus outputs. - Aux bus transitions for dissolves and wipes on aux bus outputs. - Hot-swappable, front removable modules and power supplies. - Optional smart I/O modules provide up/down/cross conversion. - Optional DoubleTakeTM split ME mode effectively increases the number of MEs (including half-ME) and includes FlexiKeyTM programmable clean feed mode for separately programmable configurations of keyers from four ME outputs. - The integrated Image Store is capable of delivering up to 1,800 stills. - Integrated external ClipStore provides multiple channels of video/key pairs for up to 10+ hours of nonvolatile video/key/audio clip content. - 1,000 E-MEM registers with Define E-MEM for fine control in creating and editing effects. - 999 macros with many ways to recall macros from the panel. - Integrated macro editor allows users to edit macros online or offline on a PC running the menu application. - Source Rules links keyers with sources to automatically turn keys on or off on PGM and PST buses when the source is selected.
+- Fully digital 10-bit 4:2:2 video switcher including 1080p level A or B support. - Six keyers in every full ME, including Chroma Key and two frame stores per keyer. - Source memory available on every source, - The Controller ME has a full complement of 6 keyers with Chroma Key and two frame stores per keyer. - Optional RGB color correction on ME buses and aux bus outputs. - Aux bus transitions for dissolves and wipes on aux bus outputs. - Hot-swappable, front removable modules and power supplies. - Optional smart I/O modules provide up/down/cross conversion. - Optional DoubleTakeTM split ME mode effectively increases the number of MEs and includes FlexiKeyTM programmable clean feed mode for separately programmable configurations of keyers from four ME outputs. - The optional integrated Image Store is capable of both record and playing back stills and, optionally, movies - Integrated external ClipStore provides multiple channels of video/key pairs for up to 10+ hours of nonvolatile video/key/audio clip content. - 1,000 E-MEM registers with Define E-MEM for fine control in creating and editing effects. - 999 macros with many ways to recall macros from the panel. - Integrated macro editor allows users to edit macros online or offline on a PC running the menu application. - Source Rules links keyers with sources to automatically turn keys on or off on PGM and PST buses when the source is selected. - Up to 16 channels of 3dDPMs with Kurl, lighting, trails, boarders and more can be assigned to a keyer or to create transitions and effects that can be used to feed any ME in the switcher. - Other powerful features are available that enhance the ability to produce complicated shows in regular or 3D productions.
+These include key chaining, bus linking, source substitution, transition chaining and many more features.